-1.0 Objective: To explain the concept of motivation, the different theories of motivation, the types of motivation and state how to use motivation as a managerial tool.
+1.0 Objective: To explain the concept of motivation, the different theories of motivation, the types of motivation, and state how to use motivation as a managerial tool.

-1.1 Nearly all the conscious behavior of human being is motivated.
-The internal needs and drives lead to tensions, which in turn result into actions.
-The need for food results into hunger and hence a person is motivated to eat.
+1.1 Nearly all the conscious behavior of human beings is motivated.
+The internal needs and drives lead to tensions, which result in actions.
+The need for food results in hunger and hence a person is motivated to eat.

 1.3 Motivation is a powerful tool in the hands of leaders.
-It can persuade convince and propel.
+It can persuade, convince and propel.
 People to act.